5 Best Pellet Gun for Squirrels + Buyers Guide

 If you want a reliable rifle to hunt squirrels and have extra money, go for the Brocock Commander XR.
 It’s my top pick for the best premium pellet gun.
 These pellet guns come in three calibers, but I stuck to a .22 since it’s my go-to for hunting squirrels and other small game.

-While this gun not may have the highest velocity at 900 FPS, its versatility is unmatched.
+While this gun may not have the highest velocity at 900 FPS, its versatility is unmatched.
 With an adjustable stock and a power dial offering high, medium, and low settings, the Swarm Magnum adapts effortlessly to various hunting environments, whether it’s tight spaces or open fields.

-Initially I was skeptical about its Huma-Air Regulator, but it proved its effectiveness.
+Initially, I was skeptical about its Huma-Air Regulator, but it proved its effectiveness.
 It significantly improved my accuracy and consistency, ensuring powerful shots with each fill.
 Plus, the built-in silencer keeps things quiet, allowing for multiple shots without spooking game.

 Cleaning the shroud can be a chore, especially after a long hunt, and the side lever for cocking can cause some imbalance.
 However, these minor drawbacks pale in comparison to the Magnum’s performance and adjustability.